Android N update schedule: what it tells us about the Android 7.0 update

 Android N developer preview OTA updates

-While the monthly Android N updates will only be available for the Nexus 6P, Nexus 5X, Nexus 6, Nexus 9, Nexus Player, Pixel C, General Mobile 4G (Android One) and Sony Xperia Z3 (D6603 and D6653), there is also evidence that Google is internally testing the Nexus 5 and Nexus 7 (2013).
+The monthly Android N updates were only available for the Nexus 6P, Nexus 5X, Nexus 6, Nexus 9, Nexus Player, Pixel C, General Mobile 4G (Android One) and Sony Xperia Z3 (D6603 and D6653).
 We’ve added information below for other manufacturers based on how long it took OEMs to get Marshmallow out following the release of Android 6.0 in September last year.

 Android 7.0 update: when will I get it?